mtpedro/backwatertruth/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
 # backwatertruth

+This is a cool site for me to make some $ as well as read some crazy conspiracy/horror stories

+## Basics:

+* Ruby Version: 3.1.2
+* System dependencies: `bundle install`
+* Configuration: none
+* Database creation: `rails g scaffold posts title:string content:text anonymous:boolean graphic:boolean`
+* Database initialization: `rails db:migrate`
+* How to run the test suite: no tests so far
+* Services (job queues, cache servers, search engines, etc.): none
+* Deployment instructions: none so far